openenclave/openenclave/docs/DesignDocs/SGX_Endorsements_V2.md

 1. Update `oe_parse_tcb_info_json()` and `oe_parse_qe_identity_info_json()` to parse the new v2 fields.
 2. Account for new TCB status "OutOfDateConfigurationNeeded" in v2 API.
+    - This new TCB status seems to indicate that:
+        1. The QE Identity info is out of date, and
+        2. The TCB Info requires configuration.
 3. TCB info validation updates:
     - version 1:
         - Bug fix.
 Will create and address this in a separate issue: